nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoelectrical:** Pertaining to or involving nanoscale electrical processes or components.

-### Expanded Definition and Usage\nNanoelectrosensing represents a cutting-edge approach to sensor technology by integrating the properties of nanomaterials with electrical sensing mechanisms.
+### Expanded Definition and Usage:
+Nanoelectrosensing represents a cutting-edge approach to sensor technology by integrating the properties of nanomaterials with electrical sensing mechanisms.
 The extremely small size and high surface-to-volume ratio of nanomaterials like carbon nanotubes, gold nanoparticles, and graphene enable these sensors to detect minute changes in electrical properties that occur in response to chemical interactions.
 This capability is crucial in applications requiring high precision and sensitivity, such as early disease detection through biomarkers, trace pollutant analysis in water and air quality monitoring, and real-time process control in industrial settings.

 By expanding on the lexical aspects of **nanoelectrosensing**, this entry not only provides a thorough understanding of the term but also illustrates its relevance in various modern technological and scientific contexts.
 The expanded definition highlights the practical implications and the transformative potential of nanoelectrosensing, especially in enhancing diagnostic accuracy and environmental safety.